VAR in Champions League only from 2019-20 season, say UEFA

 "The plan is to do it next season, but let's see what happens, I don't want to predict anything 100 percent."

-Nevertheless, it seems certain that UEFA will wait a further year before the Europa League follows suit, just as the continent's secondary club competition waited before introducing goal-line technology (GLT).
+Nevertheless, it seems that UEFA will wait a further year before the Europa League follows suit.

 Giorgio Marchetti, the organisation's deputy general secretary, admitted that VAR was "obviously not impossible but very complex, and requires a lot of planning".

-"The Europa League would follow exactly like GLT, because of this complexity of the operations," he said, confirming that the idea would be to wait another season.
+"The Europa League would follow exactly like GLT (goal-line technology), because of this complexity of the operations," he said, confirming that the idea would be to wait another season.

+Meanwhile, reports in Germany on Thursday indicated that UEFA were considering bringing back a third continental club competition, two decades after the Cup Winners' Cup was scrapped.

+Sport Bild said the idea was to start a 32-team tournament from 2021, reducing the number of participants in the Europa League from the current 48 down to 32 and further opening up continental competition to sides from smaller countries.